-- (iv) On June 24, 2020, the Company completed a non-brokered flow-through private placement and issued 2,285,714 flow-through common shares priced at \$0.0875 per share for gross proceeds of \$200,000 of which, \$17,143 was allocated to the flow-through premium.
-Finders' fees of \$12,000 were also paid. - (v) On July 23 and August 13, 2020, the Company completed two tranches of a non-brokered private placement for gross proceeds of \$841,949.
+(ii) On July 23 and August 13, 2020, the Company completed two tranches of a non-brokered private placement for gross proceeds of \$841,949.
 The Company issued 6,614,600 common share units at a price of \$0.065 per unit and issued 5,150,000 flow-through units at a price of \$0.08 per FT unit.
 Each common share unit consisted of one common share of the Company and one full common share purchase warrant.
-Each warrant entitles the holder to acquire one additional common share for a period of eighteen months at an exercise price of \$0.12 per warrant.
+Each warrant entitled the holder to acquire one additional common share for a period of eighteen months at an exercise price of \$0.12 per warrant.
 Each FT unit consisted of one flow-through common share and one-half non flow-through common share purchase warrant with each full warrant being exercisable under the same terms.
 Finders' fees of \$29,910 were paid in relation to the private placement and \$128,170 was allocated to the flow-through premium.